tatukynsilehto/tatukynsilehto-devstuff/README.md

 passion project

 MERN website.
 Direction, scale, goal and everything else is still undecided.
-Delusions of grandeur will eventually materialise here :)
+Delusions of grandeur will eventually materialize here :)